stevenrichter16/GANArt/README.md

 **In Summary**

 My long-term goal is to facilitate creativity with technology, and vice versa.
-As I displayed here, I will bring the originality, insight, and innovation essential for your business solutions and company mission.
+As displayed here, I will bring the originality, insight, and innovation essential for your business solutions and company mission.